wavemaker/docs/learn/on-premise/getting-started.md

 ---
-title: "Wavemaker Enterprise Setup Process"
+title: "WaveMaker Enterprise Setup Process"
 id: ""
 sidebar_label: "Enterprise Setup Process"
 ---
 ---

-Wavemaker Enterprise (WME) is a on-premise offering of Wavemaker.
+WaveMaker Enterprise (WME) is a on-premise offering of WaveMaker.
 WME can be installed on an on-premise/private or public cloud.
 It can be hosted and managed by an organization on their own infrastructure.

 :::note
-This document describes the process for setting up Wavemaker Enterprise in all major cloud providers and on-premise environments.
+This document describes the process for setting up WaveMaker Enterprise in all major cloud providers and on-premise environments.
 :::

 You can setup WaveMaker Enterprise on any machine.